 California is the most popular US location for international companies and attracts more foreign direct investment than any other state.
 The state has one of the largest concentrations of international banks, foreign consulates, and bi-national chambers of commerce in the United States.
 California welcomes all form of foreign investment, from entrepreneurial ventures to major manufacturing or distribution facilities, and from real estate investment to major private equity or other financing.

 Businesses in California have access to a variety of programs to help them expand internationally, including export financing opportunities, investor visa programs, and business showcase opportunities.
 Learn More

-Businesses in California have access to a highly-skilled workforce, thanks to the state’s world-class universities, community colleges, and workforce training providers.
-The state offers incentives to encourage hiring, and businesses must also be mindful of responsibilities for administering employees, including business registration filings, wage and hour laws, workers compensation insurance requirements and health care responsibilities.
+In California, businesses have access to a highly-skilled workforce, thanks to the state’s world-class universities, community colleges, and workforce training providers.
+The state offers incentives to encourage hiring, and businesses must also be mindful of responsibilities for administering employees, including business registration filings, wage and hour laws, workers compensation insurance requirements, and health care responsibilities.
 Learn More

 The Governor’s Office of Business and Economic Development (GO-Biz) was created by Governor Edmund G. Brown Jr. to serve as the State of California's leader for job growth and economic development efforts.
 GO-Biz partnered with the State's Information Technology Leadership Academy 22 to create the California Business Portal.